-A data allowance is also what enables you to access the internet on your phone using 3G or 4G mobile phone networks instead of Wi–Fi.
+A data allowance is also what enables you to access the internet on your phone using 4G or 5G mobile phone networks instead of Wi–Fi.

 Here we explain how you can get the most out of the data allowance, so you don’t end up paying more than you need to.

-And we’ll be looking just how much data you get through when you do everyday things with your smartphone, such as checking your mails or streaming a YouTube clip.
+And we’ll be looking just how much data you get through when you do everyday things with your smartphone, such as checking your emails or streaming a YouTube clip.